DataDog/documentation/content/en/serverless/google_cloud_run/_index.md

     ```

 ## Deploy to Cloud Run
-We have included instructions below for deploying a Cloud Run service using standard GCP tools.
-If you have other systems in place for managing Container images, secrets and deployments they can be used instead.
+Below are instructions for deploying a Cloud Run service using standard GCP tools.
+If you have other systems in place for managing container images, secrets, or deployments, you may use those instead.

 3. Run this command to submit your build to GCP.